 Normally I wouldn’t get excited about hotel banana bread, but this loaf was pretty good.
 Or maybe I was just really hungry at the time.
 Either way, I came home from the trip ready to make my own loaf of banana bread marbled with chocolate.

 Rather than come up with a completely new version, I started with Dorie Greenspan’s “Black and White Banana Bread” from Baking: From My Home to Yours.
 Wow, was it ever good!
 In fact, I don’t think I could ever find a better recipe, so I’m stopping here and making this my number one (and only) marbled banana bread.
-It’s got a nice rounded appearance, just the right level of banana flavor, and the chocolate marbling is satisfyingly chocolatey and not just dark colored banana bread with a hint of cocoa.
-I skipped the rum for this batch, but after making it I went and bought dark rum and plan on adding it to the next loaf just for kicks.
-Then again, even without the rum it still has a lot going on with the nutmeg, the bananas and vanilla.
+It’s got a nice rounded appearance, just the right level of banana flavor, and the chocolate marbling is satisfyingly chocolatey.
+It’s not just dark colored banana bread with a hint of cocoa.
+I skipped the rum for this batch, but after making it I bought rum for the next loaf.
+But even without the rum it has a lot going on flavor-wise.

 Ah, but perfect as it was, I couldn’t resist adding some bittersweet chocolate chips to the chocolate portion of the bread and would most definitely do that again.
 If you are banana bread fan, this one’s worth a try.

 - 1 1/3 cups all-purpose flour 6 ounces